 The 2020 Equity Incentive Plan (the "2020 Plan") was approved by the board of directors on September 24, 2020.
 The 2020 Plan provides for the grant of incentive stock options, non-qualified stock options, stock appreciation rights, restricted stock units, restricted stock awards, unrestricted stock awards, cash-based awards and dividend equivalent rights to the Company's officers, employees, directors and consultants.
-The number of shares initially reserved for issuance under the 2020 Plan is 4,406,374, which shall be, upon approval by the board of directors, cumulatively increased on January 1, 2021 and each January 1 thereafter by 5% of the number of shares of the Company's common stock outstanding on the immediately preceding December 31.
-As of March 31, 2021, there were 4,367,896 shares available for issuance under the 2020 Plan.
+The number of shares of common stock initially reserved for issuance under the 2020 Plan is 4,406,374, which shall be increased, upon approval by the board of directors, on January 1, 2021 and each January 1 thereafter, in an amount equal to the least of (i) 4,406,374 shares of common stock, (ii) five percent (5%) of the outstanding common stock on the immediately preceding December 31, or (iii) such number of common stock determined by the board of directors no later than the immediately preceding December 31.
+For 2021, the board of directors exercised its discretion under clause (iii) to increase the number of shares of common stock reserved for issuance under the 2020 Plan by a lesser amount of 1,343,334 shares, effective as of January 1, 2021.
+As of June 30, 2021, there were 3,696,692 shares available for issuance under the 2020 Plan.